 5. Texas Persimmon

-These small and lime-like fruits are a descendant branch of the persimmon family.
+These small and lime-like fruits are a descendant branch of the Persimmon family.
 Native to Texas, Oklahoma, and some states of Mexico (Chihuahua, Coahuila, Nuevo León, and Tamaulipas), the Texas persimmon often produces fruit from July to September.

 Explore a new type of fruit, the Texas persimmon.